Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

-- Applicants seeking an Andre Research Grant must be a registered nurse, in a staff nurse role, working at least 20 hours per week as a permanent benefits-eligible employee at TCH.
-Part-time nurses are encouraged to work collaboratively with a full-time nurse.
+- Applicants seeking an Andre Research Grant must be a registered nurse at Texas Children’s Hospital who influences, leads or provides direct patient care.
+The research team must include designated staff nurses who work at least 20 hours per week as a permanent benefits-eligible employee at TCH.
+Part time nurses are encouraged to work collaboratively with their colleagues.

 - Registered nurses currently enrolled in a doctoral program or at the post-doctoral level are not eligible yet are encouraged to be active team members.